-If you are considering submitting an application to Clayton State University, the deadline for Fall 2023 admissions is July 17 and the application fee costs $40.
+If you are planning on applying to Clayton State University, the regular decision application deadline is July 17 and the application fee is $40.

 Here is an overiew of some of Clayton State University's admissions stats.